Ayurvedic Astrology: Hinduism Today

 Proceeding carefully, I first asked the woman if she had a younger sister.
 When she said yes, I asked if that sister had any major health problems.
 She replied that she was very ill.
 I asked if it could be cancer, perhaps breast cancer.
 She confirmed my suspicion and said that was one of the reasons she was consulting me.
 She thought I was a psychic, but I was merely applying classical principles of Vedic astrology based upon previous chart experience.

-More recently I have specialized in psychological astrology.
+I have also specialized in psychological astrology.
 Combinations and timing for such conditions as depression, bipolar disorder and even suicide can be found in the chart, particularly relative to the Moon, Mercury, Rahu, Ketu and Saturn.
 For example, if there are joint Saturn and Mars aspects on the Moon, which is otherwise weak, personal or domestic happiness will be difficult to achieve and a life of renunciation or independent living would be better for overall emotional well-being.

 Use of Medical Astrology